Important Facts

 This is a question that most people might find intimidating but you are actually in great luck if this question comes across you.
 This is the perfect time for you to sell yourself and showcase your skills and qualifications relevant to the job in the best possible way.

-With this question, the hiring managers wish to know what else can you do for the company apart from the accomplishments already achieved by the company.
-Basically, they want to know if you are aware of the challenges faced by the company and if you can contribute to help in any way.
+With this question, the hiring managers wish to know what else can do for the company apart from the accomplishments already achieved by the company.
+They want to know if you are aware of the challenges faced by the company and if you can contribute to help in any way.

 For this, you should conduct good research about the company, then read the job description to understand why you’re being hired and what issue you’ll be solving once hired.
 Once you understand this, then you just have to connect your skills and qualifications to exactly what the company needs.